Crypto comes to Washington. Will the millions buy influence?

 “I’m confident that bitcoin protects consumers,” said Sen. Cynthia Lummis, R-Wyo., who has invested between $150,002 and $350,000 in the currency, according to her financial disclosure.
 “I’m not confident that all cryptocurrencies protect consumers.
 In fact, I’m willing to bet that the majority of those are fraudulent.”

-“It can be an easy conclusion for people to say there’s so much fraud in that space,” said Ashley Ebersole, a former SEC attorney.
-“It’s makes headlines, but I don’t know that it’s a greater proportion.”
+“It can be an easy conclusion for people to say there’s so much fraud in that space,” said Ashley Ebersole, a former SEC lawyer.
+“It makes headlines, but I don’t know that it’s a greater proportion.”

 In Washington, Democrats have been far more hawkish than Republicans.
 “They had me at ‘Hello,’ so they don’t need to lobby me,” said Lummis, a Republican.
 “Democrats are another story.”

 Many cryptocurrency proponents long opposed regulation.
-But lobbyists say that’s now a settled debate and their current aim is to persuade skeptics not to regulate too aggressively.
+But lobbyists say that is now a settled debate and their current aim is to persuade skeptics not to regulate too aggressively.

-“Because there are no standards, many businesses are hesitant to touch cryptocurrency,” said Boring, whose group has spent $1.9 million lobbying the federal government.
+“Because there are no standards, many businesses are hesitant to touch cryptocurrency,” said Boring, whose group has spent nearly $2 million lobbying the federal government.

 Some lobbyists are hoping that a wave of campaign spending could help, much of it directed to Democratic primary races.

 “Folks in crypto are, all of a sudden, happy to go to political fundraisers,” said Kristin Smith, the executive director of the Blockchain Association.
-Smith, whose group has spent $4.2 million on lobbying since 2018.
-She added, “The government could actually come in and really mess it up if we aren’t constructively engaging.”
+Smith’s group has spent about $4 million on lobbying since 2018.
+“The government could actually come in and really mess it up if we aren’t constructively engaging.”

-So the industry is pushing hard for certain candidates and that’s fostered sense of resentment among some Democrats.
+So the industry is pushing hard for certain candidates and that has fostered a sense of resentment among some Democrats.
 In suburban Atlanta, two members of the U.S. House, Democrats Carolyn Bourdeaux and Lucy McBath, are squaring off after their districts were merged during redistricting.

-A super PAC called Protect Our Future, financed by Sam Bankman-Fried, the 30-year-old billionaire founder of the cryptocurrency exchange FTX, has spent at least $2.7 million on ads supporting McBath, highlighting McBath’s support of Democratic policy priorities but saying nothing about cryptocurrency.
+A super PAC called Protect Our Future, financed by Sam Bankman-Fried, the 30-year-old billionaire founder of the cryptocurrency exchange FTX, has spent about $2 million on ads supporting McBath, highlighting her support of Democratic policy priorities but saying nothing about cryptocurrency.

 “They are not doing this out of the goodness of their heart.
 They are doing this because they want something.
 And that’s to avoid regulation,” Bourdeaux said.

 FTX and McBath’s campaign did not respond to requests for comment.
-Protect Our Future, which plans to spend at least $10 million on midterm campaigns, said their expenditures have nothing to do with cryptocurrency regulation.
+Protect Our Future, which plans to spend at least an additional $10 million on primary campaigns, said their expenditures have nothing to do with cryptocurrency regulation.

 “There are a number of factors that go into our endorsements, including voting history, policy platforms, viability as a candidate, and public service and professional experience,” the group’s president, Michael Sadowsky, said in a statement.